cvladan/lexicon-svko/readme.txt

 This plugin is community translated.
 You can help translate it or improve existing translations [on the official translation platform](https://translate.wordpress.org/projects/wp-plugins/lexicon-svko/).

 You can find the *Translation.pot* file in the *languages/* folder in the plugin directory.
 The textdomain of this plugin is "lexicon-svko".

+= Translation of Options =
+All plugin options are fully translatable with both Polylang and WPML.
+The plugin includes a `wpml-config.xml` file in the root directory that defines all translatable options.

+* **Polylang Translation**: Go to Languages → String Translations, look for the "Lexicon | SVKO" group, and translate all the strings.

+The following options are translatable:
+* Post type labels (dashboard name, singular name, plural name)
+* URL slugs (post type slug, item slug, archive slug)

 = Real life examples =